timrobert/squidward.bot/README.md

 12. Email must include link to the full CLSA events Calendar
 13. Email must include link or instuctions on how to unsubscribe from the weekly email
 14. Email should have a friendly and nautical tone
+15. Events which are have `AccessLevel` of `admin` should not be included in the weekly email blast.

 ## Technical details
 Uses the Wild Apricot API.